soukupl/sb-scss/README.md

 This is set of SCSS functions and mixins, that you can simply use in your own SCSS code.

 > NOTE: This is work in progress, not all mixins are documented and may not work.
-At this point, use at your won risk!
+At this point, use at your own risk!

 ## Install